THLyon/Atlas_Mock/README.md

    - define feeder entity
    - define indemnification
    - _feel free to run sections of the document in your favorite model to create a few questions for youself

+### General Notes:
+   - logs intentionally left in; see console logs in terminal for data at each stage of pipeline
+   - see flattened_chunks.json in root for chunking output based on semantic driven chunker.
+Tokens are estimated based on gpt-3.5-turbo
+   - see pipeline_diagrams for markdown diagrams of ingestion/query pipelines